 - premenstrual complaints (premenstrual syndrome)

-- menopausal complaints in combination with oestrogen as part of hormone replacement therapy,
+- menopausal complaints in combination with estrogen as part of hormone replacement therapy,

-- endometriosis (a disease leading to complaints caused by womb-lining tissue growing outside the womb
+- endometriosis (a disease caused by womb-lining tissue growing outside the womb)

 BEFORE YOU TAKE PRIMOLUT N